 4. The Park

 Speaking of the park, I cannot tell you how many times moms have engaged me in conversation while simply hanging out with my little ones at the park.
-They are naturally there doing the same thing you are doing and normally because they are at the same park you are, they don’t live terribly far away.
+They are naturally there doing the same thing you are doing, and normally because they are at the same park you are, they don’t live far away.
 If you notice your children are having a good time playing, you can easily ask if there might be another time that would work to meet up and let the little ones play again.
 You would be surprised how easily their response might be, “Yes!”

 5. Mother of Preschoolers (MOPS)

 If you’ve heard of MOPS, it pretty much goes without saying why I have this method on the list.
-If you don’t know about it, MOPS is grassroots organization with more than 3,900 MOPS groups meeting across the United States and in 35 countries around the world.
-MOPS groups meet weekly to celebrate the joys and challenges of motherhood by focusing on a different topic or activity each meeting including things like parenting tips to a craft with kiddos.
-This is a wonderful way to meet some great friends.
+If you don’t know about it, MOPS is a grassroots organization with more than 3,900 MOPS groups meeting across the United States and in 35 countries around the world.
+MOPS groups meet weekly to celebrate the joys and challenges of motherhood by focusing on a different topic or activity each meeting, including things like parenting tips to a craft with kiddos.
+This is a wonderful way to meet some great mom friends.

 6. Parents from School

 If your child is school-age or in preschool, a great way to connect with the parents of your children’s classmates is through a class list.
 There usually are email lists of parents that circulate, and some of my best friends are the parents of my kids’ friends at school.
 Inviting the class to a birthday party and connecting with other parents there is an easy start.
 But if the kids are younger, emailing the class and asking if any of the parents want to meet up at a local indoor kid’s gym is another great way to meet some other moms.